jturner314/typed_csv/README.md

 # `typed_csv`

-This crate provides wrappers for the reader and writer in the [`csv`][csv] crate that provide checking of the CSV headers (when reading) and automatically writing the CSV headers (when writing) according to the field names in the record type.
+This crate provides wrappers for the reader and writer in the [`csv`][csv] crate that provide checking (and optionally reordering) of the CSV headers (when reading) and automatically writing the CSV headers (when writing) according to the field names in the record type.

 ## Documentation